iBelal995/PewPew/README.md

 ## User stories

-* As a user, I want to be able to access & browse the menus in easy way.
+* As a user, I want to display the list of menu, so that everyone can see the food menu.
-* As a user, I want to change the quantity of an item i order.
+* As a user, I want to be able to change the quantity of an item, so that everyone can update the food quantity.
-* As a user, I want to be able to get fast service in less time than other apps.
+* As a user, I want to be able to get fast service in less time than other apps, so that everyone can enjoy their food.
-* As a user, I want to be able to see the time remaining for my order.
+* As a user, I want to be able to see the time remaining for my order, so that everyone can know how long they will wait.
-* As a user, I want my own account to access my order history.
+* As a user, I want my own account, so that everyone can  access thier order history.

 <hr>

-## Screenshots Android Studio
+## Screenshots of the app

 <img src="https://user-images.githubusercontent.com/91452283/147642309-a6ce1d35-ffda-4fd0-97a3-ec541384a9e7.jpeg" width="250" height="380">
 <img src="https://user-images.githubusercontent.com/91452283/147642349-09f059e8-4749-4187-acff-d386ca50aa20.jpeg" width="250" height="380">